Receding Hairline: Signs, Causes and Treatments

 Yes — a receding hairline can be reversed in most cases.
 However, treatment is determined by the cause of hair loss: for example, minoxidil (Rogaine) is one of the only medical solutions for male and female androgenic alopecia available.

 No treatment is guaranteed to stop hairline recession.
 However, various treatments and practices can help you maintain your hair’s health for as long as possible.

 While there’s no direct cure for a receding hairline, various medications can slow its progression and encourage regrowth.
-These include: minoxidil, finasteride or dutasteride, corticosteroids, anthralin, essential oils, hair transplants, laser therapy.
+These include minoxidil, finasteride or dutasteride, corticosteroids, anthralin, essential oils, hair transplants, and laser therapy.

 To prevent a receding hairline consider using gentle hair care products, avoiding tight hairstyles, eating a balanced diet, managing your stress levels and getting help from a healthcare professional.